JohnneyMing/FindClosestStarbucks/README.md

 Background info
 ---------------
 Imagine that you need to find the closes Starbucks store to your current location.
 Google maps makes this very easy – Simply searching for your current address + “starbucks” will work (http://maps.google.com/maps?q=starbucks%2045056).
 This kind of problem is called the “nearest neighbor problem.”
 In the nearest neighbor problem we start with a large but seldom changing list of locations (that is, we get the x and y coordinates of all Starbucks locations), and build a data structure.
 This data structure’s goal is to make it very efficient to find the closest Starbucks to a given pair of x and y coordinates.
-In this assignment you will design a data structure that solves the nearest-neighbor problem.

 Your data structure will support two operations: